vojay-dev/airflow-dagventure/README.md

 ### Day/night cycle and dynamic light sources

-The game runs a 2.5-minute cycle that smoothly transitions from day through sunset, night, and back to dawn.
+The game runs cycle that smoothly transitions from day through sunset, night, and back to dawn.
 This is implemented with a screen-space `RenderTexture` (`_lightMask`) rather than a DOM overlay, because it enables dynamic light sources.

 **How the darkness overlay works:**